rei/rei-cedar-docs/docs/about/contributing-to-cedar/README.md

 If you have a request for the Cedar team, submit a [Feature Request Form](https://airtable.com/shrcbq9CHthuMO7AC) with all relevant information.

 ### Design
-New component designs can be added to the (Greenhouse library in Figma)[https://www.figma.com/file/5R0ElfCIEJbRJx2tKzlA7s/Greenhouse?node-id=1673%3A4].
+New component designs can be added to the [Greenhouse library in Figma](https://www.figma.com/file/5R0ElfCIEJbRJx2tKzlA7s/Greenhouse?node-id=1673%3A4).
 Greenhouse is an internal library where designers can add new components, variants, and patterns to share with the community.
-The Cedar team will help facilitate additions to Greenhouse, and monitor the library for potential contributions to Cedar.
+The Cedar team will help facilitate additions to Greenhouse, and monitor the library for potential contributions to the design system.

 ### Code